skip to Main Content

 Lessons will cover musicianship, technique, repertoire, sight reading, music theory, ear training, and music history, as appropriate for each student’s level of proficiency.
 As students advance, lessons will focus on classical music, and I will work to find repertoire that is interesting and rewarding for each student.
 My goal is to craft lessons that inspire students to learn new skills, challenge them to grow and improve, and teach them to appreciate music for the rest of their lives.

 I offer lessons in my home studio and online.
 Lessons are given in weekly 30, 45, or 60-minute sessions.
 I will work with you to find a permanent weekly time.
-Parents of students may either remain for the lesson or be prepared to pick up their student at the end of the lesson time.
+Parents may either remain for the lesson or be prepared to pick up their student at the end of the lesson time.

 Tuition